-start sharing our knowledge with our friends and family so that next time a GFC-like event came around they would be better prepared.
+"In 2009, as the world recovered from the GFC and people we knew and cared about worried that they'd never be able to stop working, we agreed to start sharing our knowledge with our friends and family so that next time a GFC-like event came around they would be better prepared.
 While we just intended to help a small group of people that we knew, as it turns out, we fell in love with helping people grow their wealth and since that day we've worked with thousands of Australians from all walks of life.
-We now have a team of more than 50 professionals in offices around Australia who change people's lives."
+We now have a team of more than 50 professionals in offices around Australia who are just as passionate as we are about helping to change people's lives."